ProbeChain/go-probe/README.md

 make gprobe
 ```

->or, to build the full suite of utilities:
+> r, to build the full suite of utilities:

 ```shell
 make all